ytxiuxiu/grunt-cloudinary-upload/README.md

 Your API Secret.

+#### options.root
+Type: `String`
+Default value: `null`

+The root folder of your source files which will be uploaded.
+By setting this, it can remove the content of the option at the beginning of the `public_id` (See: [All upload options](http://cloudinary.com/documentation/node_image_upload#all_upload_options))

+For example, if you set this option to `dist`, image file `dist/images/me.png` will be uploaded by `public_id = 'images/me'` instead of `public_id = 'dist/images/me'`.
+So that your url on Cloudinary will be `http://res.cloudinary.com/cloud-name/image/upload/version-number/images/me.png` instead of `http://res.cloudinary.com/cloud-name/image/upload/version-number/dist/images/me.png`

 #### options.imageTypes
 Type: `Array`
 Default value: `['png', 'jpg', 'jpeg', 'gif']`

 A array contains all extension names of images in your project.
-These kind of files will be uploaded to Cloudinary as an image.
-In another word, any other kind of files will be uploaded as raw file.
+These kind of files will be uploaded to Cloudinary as an image (`resource_type = 'image'`).
+In another word, any other kind of files will be uploaded as raw file (`resource_type = 'raw'`).
+(See: [All upload options](http://cloudinary.com/documentation/node_image_upload#all_upload_options))

 ### Usage Examples

 #### Default Options
 In this example, the default options are used to do something with whatever, except the account info.
-So if the `testing` file has the content `url(../images/me.png)`, the generated result would be `url(http://res.cloudinary.com/your-cloud-name/image/upload/some-version/images/me.png)`.
+So if the `testing` file has the content `url(../images/me.png)`, the generated result would be `url(http://res.cloudinary.com/your-cloud-name/image/upload/some-version/path-to/images/me.png)`.

-Note: It is good to set `cwd` option and set it to a directory rather than a file, as it can remove the path of `cwd` in the url generated and it can not concat these files into one.
-In this example, if you do not set this parameter, the result would be `url(http://res.cloudinary.com/your-cloud-name/image/upload/some-version/path-to/images/me.png)`

 ```js
 grunt.initConfig({